-(c) (a) Number of securities Number of securities (b) remaining available for to be issued Weighted-average future issuance under upon exercise of exercise price of such equity compensation plans outstanding options, outstanding options, (excluding securities reflected Plan category warrants and rights warrants and rights(1) in column (a)) Equity compensation plans approved by security holders 43,529,212(2) 79.36 45,046,443 (2) Equity compensation plans not approved by security holders N/A N/A N/A TOTAL 43,529,212(2) 79.36 45,046,443(2)
+(a) (c) Number of securities Number of securities to be issued upon exercise of outstanding options, (b) Weighted-average exercise price of such outstanding options, remaining available for future issuance under equity compensation plans (excluding securities reflected Plan category warrants and rights warrants and rights (1) in column (a)) Equity compensation plans approved by security holders 43,529,212 (2) 79.36 45,046,443 (2) Equity compensation plans not approved by security holders N/A N/A N/A TOTAL 43,529,212 (2) 79.36 45,046,443 (2)

-(1) The weighted average price does not take into account the shares issuable upon vesting of outstanding PSUs or RSUs, which have no exercise price.
+- (1) The weighted average price does not take into account the shares issuable upon vesting of outstanding PSUs or RSUs, which have no exercise price. - (2) Includes 39,621 shares of common stock issuable under the Directors Stock Plan.

-Equity compensation plans approved by Schlumberger stockholders include the 2017 Schlumberger Omnibus Incentive Plan; the 2013 Schlumberger Omnibus Incentive Plan; the 2010 Schlumberger Omnibus Stock Incentive Plan; the French Sub Plan under the 2010 Schlumberger Omnibus Stock Incentive Plan, as amended; the Schlumberger Discounted Stock Purchase Plan, as amended;

-the Schlumberger 2004 Stock and Deferral Plan for Non-Employee Directors, as amended; the Schlumberger 2008 Stock Incentive Plan, as amended; the Schlumberger 2005 Stock Incentive Plan, as amended; the Schlumberger 2001 Stock Option Plan, as amended; and the Schlumberger 1998 Stock Option Plan, as amended.
+Equity compensation plans approved by Schlumberger stockholders include the 2017 Schlumberger Omnibus Incentive Plan; the 2013 Schlumberger Omnibus Incentive Plan; the 2010 Schlumberger Omnibus Stock Incentive Plan; the French Sub Plan under the 2010 Schlumberger Omnibus Stock Incentive Plan, as amended; the Schlumberger Discounted Stock Purchase Plan, as amended; the Schlumberger 2004 Stock and Deferral Plan for Non-Employee Directors, as amended; the Schlumberger 2008 Stock Incentive Plan, as amended; the Schlumberger 2005 Stock Incentive Plan, as amended; the Schlumberger 2001 Stock Option Plan, as amended; and the Schlumberger 1998 Stock Option Plan, as amended.